 What does research actually say about the benefits and risks of medical cannabis?
 Is there actual evidence or are the reports largely anecdotal?

-Featured articles (these articles have been added to the Science Primary Literature Database):
+Featured articles (these articles have been added to Science Primary Literature):

 “The Cannabis plant has been used for many years as a medicinal agent in the relief of pain and seizures.
 It contains approximately 540 natural compounds including more than 100 that have been identified as phytocannabinoids due to their shared chemical structure.
 The predominant psychotropic component is Δ9-tetrahydrocannabinol (Δ9-THC), while the major non-psychoactive ingredient is cannabidiol (CBD).
 These compounds have been shown to be partial agonists or antagonists at the prototypical cannabinoid receptors, CB1 and CB2.
 The therapeutic actions of Δ9-THC and CBD include an ability to act as analgesics, anti-emetics, anti-inflammatory agents, anti-seizure compounds and as protective agents in neurodegeneration.
 However, there is a lack of well-controlled, double blind, randomized clinical trials to provide clarity on the efficacy of either Δ9-THC or CBD as therapeutics.
 Moreover, the safety concerns regarding the unwanted side effects of Δ9-THC as a psychoactive agent preclude its widespread use in the clinic.
 The legalization of cannabis for medicinal purposes and for recreational use in some regions will allow for much needed research on the pharmacokinetics and pharmocology of medical cannabis.
 This brief review focuses on the use of cannabis as a medicinal agent in the treatment of pain, epilepsy and neurodegenerative diseases.
 Despite the paucity of information, attention is paid to the mechanisms by which medical cannabis may act to relieve pain and seizures.”